abdrahmansoltan/Learning-Notes/TypeScript/TypeScript.md

 ### Class Decorator

 Class Decorator is very similar to inheriting from another class.

+- Decorators are functions that accepts functions as a parameter as it's applied to functions or classes -

 ```ts
 const classDecorator = (target: Function) => {